brown9804/MicrosoftCloudEssentialsHub/3_PowerPlatform/2_CopilotStudio/0_DesignCustomCopilots.md

 ## Demo

-### Step 1: Configure your your environment and Create a Copilot
+### Topic 1: Configure your your environment and Create a Copilot

 - Go to [Microsoft Copilot Studio Home Page](https://copilotstudio.microsoft.com/)
 - Prompt your case, for example: